Preparing for Camp

 PLEASE NOTE:

-• Thick jeans for night time (they will bite through yoga pants)
+- Thick jeans or sweats for night time (they will bite through yoga pants)

 Clothing FAQ’s